janwilmans/proposals/pXXXXR0_guarded_objects.md

 With a type that directly ties the data and its locking mechanism, the API for interacting with the protected data becomes clearer.
 Users don’t have to worry about manually locking and unlocking.
 Instead, the locking and unlocking can be handled internally within the type.
 This simplifies the API and reduces the cognitive load.

-## Strong ownership semantics
+## Strong ownership semantics / RAII guarantees

-Tying data to its locking mechanism using a distinct type makes ownership and access patterns explicit.
-This prevents a common anti-pattern where thread-safety is embedded into the design of a class, such as a thread-safe queues or synchronized lists.
+By returning a handle to the locked object (see futher down for examples) we make the ownership and the access pattern explicit.
+The locking mechanism is based on RAII (Resource Acquisition Is Initialization), the type can automatically handle acquiring and releasing the lock in a scoped manner.
+This provides automatic and exception-safe locking.

+## Separation of concerns

-Such implementations are pessimizing single-thread use and have locking overhead on every API call.
+The guarded type eliminates the need to embed thread-safety directly into the design of a class.
+Such implementations are pessimizing single-threaded use and have locking overhead on every API call.
 For demonstration purposes, here is a naive implementation of a 'guarding' class still having the locking overhead on every API call:

 ```
 // Naive example without strong ownership on the API and still having locking overhead